GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

     };
     ```

-## Task 4: Test Backchannel from Bot to Web Page
+## Task 4: Test the Backchannel Messages from the Bot to the Web App

 1. Run the app from a console (`nodemon app.js`).